The 12 mm Remington rolling block

 Find out more!

-You can read more about the Norwegian, Swedish and Danish Remington rolling block rifles and carbines in the upcoming book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.
+You can read more about the Norwegian, Swedish and Danish Remington rolling block rifles and carbines in the brand new book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.

 - Kongsberg: A crowned K.